 1.1 Provide the approval number of the 'Netherlands Food and Consumer Product Safety Authority'.
 50100 1.2 Provide the name of the licenced establishment.
-The Netherlands Organisation for Applied Scientific Research (TNO) 1.3 List the serial number and type of animal procedure.
-Serial number 3.4.4.1 Type of animal procedure Metabolic disorder(s) study Use the serial numbers provided in Section 3.4.4 of the Project Proposal form.
+The Netherlands organisation for Applied Scientific Research (TNO) 1.3 List the serial number and Serial number Type of animal procedure type of animal procedure 3.4.3.1 Metabolic disorder(s) study Use the numbers provided